snijderlab/stitch/BatchFiles.md

 ##### Runtype (s)

 If the inputs in this run should be ran separate from each other trough the assembler (`Separate`), or be grouped together into one heap of data (`Group`).
+The default is `Group`.

 _Examples_
 ```